"Come for the Boating Education...

 after logging in to the Port Captain's page.

-our Vessel Safety Check program.
-Qualified Vessel Examiners from Evansville Bend
+Vessel Safety Check program.
+Qualified Vessel Examiners from Evansville Bend inspect boats to

 The VSC is performed free of charge and without any legal obligations or penalties.
 If a potential problem or